balki14101/inshorts-clone/README.md

 # Inshorts Clone

 Inshorts Clone App is created using React Native for both Android and iOS.<br />
-*This apk consists of lastest summarized news articles in 60 words and covers a wide-range of topics.<br/>
+*This apk consists of latest summarized news articles in 60 words and covers a wide-range of topics.<br/>
 *APIs of official Inshorts app is integrated.<br />
 *Redux is used for State Management. <br />
 *Axios is used for API requests. <br />